harshsinghsv/ai-sales/README.md

 ## Why this project

 Cold outbound and inbound sales calls are repetitive, expensive, and inconsistent — reps repeat the same pitch, handle the same three objections, and lose context between calls.
-We wanted to prove that a voice-native AI agent, built on Agora's real-time infrastructure, can carry a conversation that genuinely **negotiates** rather than just answers FAQs:
+We wanted to prove that a voice-native AI agent, built on Agora's real-time infrastructure, can carry an enterprise AI-platform sales conversation that genuinely **negotiates** rather than just answers FAQs:

 - Understands what the buyer needs through natural spoken conversation
 - Quotes real, tiered pricing and enforces a hard margin floor